RTXI/vdend/README.md

 ![Virtual Dendrite GUI](virtual-dendrite.png)

 <!--start-->
-A virtual dendrite to silence all those pesky reviewers!
 “Attaches” a cable to your cell through which synaptic inputs are “passed” before RTXI injects the resultant current into the recording site.
 <!--end-->

 ####Input Channels